memory125/azure-storage/README.md

 * Run the sample with Eclipse.

 * If you want to check data, you can download "Microsoft Azure Storage Explorer".

+## python
+* Create Azure Storage on Azure Portal.

+* Copy the storage connection string.

+* Replace the account_name and account_key in storage-table.py.

+* Install the azure storage library by running the following command.
+    * pip install azure.storage

+* Run the sample with visual studio code or PyCharm.

+* If you want to check data, you can download "Microsoft Azure Storage Explorer".